FLAMEGPU/docs/flamegpu/modelspec.rst

 -----------------------------

 Discrete partitioned messages are messages which may only originate from non mobile discrete agents (cellular automaton).
-A discrete partitioning message scheme requires the specification of a radius which indicates the range (in in 2D discrete space) which a message iteration will extend to.
+A discrete partitioning message scheme requires the specification of a radius which indicates the range (in 2D discrete space) which a message iteration will extend to.
 A radius value of ``0`` indicates that only a single message will be returned from message iteration.
 A value of greater than ``0`` indicates that message iteration will loop through radius directions in both the ``x`` and a ``y`` dimension, but ignore the centre cell (e.g. a range of ``1`` will iterate ``(3x3)-1=8`` messages, a range of ``2`` will iterate ``(5x5)-1=24``).